Distributed graph problems through an automata-theoretic lens: Classification of all problems on cycles

 \subsection{Results}

 Our main result is the classification presented in Table~\ref{tab:cycles}; see also Figure~\ref{fig:cycles} for some examples of problems in each class.
 What was already well-known by prior work \cite{Chang2019,Balliu2019decidable} is that there are only three possible complexities: $O(1)$, $\Theta(\log^* n)$, and $\Theta(n)$.
 However, our work gives the first concise classification of exactly which problems belong to which complexity class.
-In Appendix~\ref{app:cycles} we show that our classification of locally checkable problems on cyclepaths into types A--K, defined by properties of the automaton, is correct and complete.
+In Section~\ref{sec:cycles-correct} we show that our classification of locally checkable problems on cycles or paths into types A--K, defined by properties of the automaton, is correct and complete.

 The entire classification \emph{can be computed efficiently}.
 In particular, for all of the defined properties (repeatable states, flexible states, loops, mirror-flexible states and mirror-flexible loops) a polynomial-time algorithm can determine if an automaton contains a state with such a property.
-The non-trivial cases here are flexibility and mirror-flexibility; we present the proofs in Appendix~\ref{app:efficient}.
+The non-trivial cases here are flexibility and mirror-flexibility; we present the proofs in Section~\ref{sec:efficient}.